-When shown the first usage of a circular saw in pencil production Faber promptly copied the idea.
-When Hymen Lipman attached an eraser to the end of a pencil, Faber followed suit - and was later sued in the supreme court, though the case was dismissed.
-When the Austrian Company L. & C. Hardtmuth colored their pencil yellow to suggest an “Asian” origin of the pencil (Siberia being where the best Graphite came from) Faber quickly did the same and labeled his pencil “The Mongol” to push the point home.
-Eberhard Faber quickly became the world’s largest pencil producer.
-Among the varieties of the Mongol pencil, were the world’s first pencils with colored tips.
+While credited with many pencil innovations such as the adoption of rubber erasers, and protective metal tip covers, what Eberhard Faber really did best was borrow, copy, and steal good pencil ideas from other producers.
+When shown the first usage of a circular saw in pencil production, Faber promptly copied the idea.
+When Hymen Lipman attached an eraser to the end of a pencil, Faber followed suit only to be later sued in the Supreme Court.
+When the Austrian Company, L. & C. Hardtmuth, colored their pencil yellow to suggest an “Asian” origin of the pencil, Faber quickly did the same and labeled his pencil “The Mongol” to push the point home.

+Faber quickly became the world’s largest pencil producer.
+Among the varieties of the Mongol pencil he produced, were the world’s first pencils with colored tips.
 These colored Mongols would become the world’s most popular colored pencils.

-The large Pencil Factory building at 47-61 Greenpoint is the most well known and takes up most of the north side of Greenpoint block between Franklin and West.
-It was constructed between 1923-24 and was the final and largest building in the complex of buildings.
-It was Faber’s last and largest architectural work, and they celebrated it by incorporating giant pencils, and stars—an element of their logo—into the building.
-At the turn of the century the company was considered one of Brooklyn’s most important companies employing hundreds of workers, many of whom were women.
+The large Pencil Factory building at 47-61 Greenpoint is well known and takes up most of the north side of the Greenpoint block between Franklin and West Street.
+It was constructed between 1923 and 1924 and was the final and largest building in the complex of buildings.
+It was Faber’s last and largest architectural work, and they celebrated it by incorporating giant pencils, and stars—an element of their logo—into the building that can still be spotted today.

 At the turn of the century, the company was considered one of Brooklyn’s most important companies employing hundreds of workers, many of whom were women.
 The Eberhard Faber Pencil company continued to make pencils in Greenpoint until 1956 when they sold the buildings and moved their operations to Pennsylvania.
 Today the complex of buildings— collectively known as the Pencil Factory—hosts luxury condominiums and workspaces.